Our Houston DUI Attorneys Can Help You

 If you are injured in a car accident caused by a drunk driver, you should know that your claim will be evaluated differently by the drunk’s insurance company than if they were not intoxicated.
 You have more leverage with the drunk driver’s insurance company to force a fair settlement.
-Contact our experienced drunk driving accident lawyer to force them to do the right thing.
+Contact our experienced personal injury lawyer to force them to do the right thing.

 If you live in Houston, almost every morning, on any news station you see